ulinja/hyprpy/README.md

 With Hyprpy you can very easily retrieve information about windows, workspaces and monitors in a running Hyprland instance.
-It also offers an event monitor, allowing you to write your own callback functions which execute in response to Hyprland events.
+It also offers an event monitor, allowing you to write your own python callback functions which execute in response to Hyprland events.

 Hyprpy uses unix sockets to communicate with Hyprland, making it **fast** and **efficient**.